Nougat-User/vnc_screenshot/README.md

 # Why

 You can obtain a lot of IP addresses with unconfigured VNC using **Shodan**.
-This allows you to monitor users, install malwares, compromise VPS (by editing the GRUB record), and disrupt HMI operations.
+This allows attackers to monitor users, install malwares, compromise VPS (by editing the GRUB record), and disrupt HMI operations.

 # How to use
 First, download a fresh list of IP addresses using: